 Establishing a consistent cadence of employee feedback sessions can improve the quality of communication between managers and their direct reports.
 Ultimately, this helps to strengthen the employee-manager relationship, which can effectively reduce turnover and its associated costs.
 Additionally, conduct regular stay interviews and implement an exit interview program to understand what your employees value and what’s driving them away.

-20. 32% of new hires who quit within the first 90 days cite company culture as the reason for leaving.
+Thirty-four percent of respondents who quit within the first 90 days of their new job cited company culture as a reason for leaving, in a survey by Jobvite.

 A toxic company culture is easy to suss out.
 The way you do business, treat your employees and how they treat one another are all obvious elements of your office culture.
 Keep in mind that some onboarding programs can take upward of 90 days, which means new hires won’t even be fully acclimated before they decide to hit the road.